AndersDJohnson/base-create/README.md

         },
         files: ["src/second.js"],
       },
-      // ...supports most of the root-level options.
+      // ...supports most of the root-level options
     },
-    // ...and more sub-packages if you want.
+    // ...and more sub-packages if you want
   ],
 });

-// now you can create folders & files with `fs.mkdirSync` & `fs.writeFileSync`, etc.
 ```